ci1xgk/Fellowship_Webpage/Merewether2-2.md

 -	Once saved, change the extension of the file from `.asc` to `.dem`.

 Hence, `merewether-0p175m.dem` will be the upscaled raw DEM file that will be used to set up LISFLOOD-FP simulations.
+See also [Ayog and Kesserwani (2021)](https://zenodo.org/records/5069224) to access the original and modified files on Zenodo.

 [back](/Merewether2.md)